CAD/CAM dentistry: Zirconia

 Zirconia has a polycrystalline structure.
 It has a high flexural strength.
 However, both its optical properties and ability to bond are weak.
 Its main advantage is its mechanical strength.
-CAD-CAM processing means that polycrystalline zirconia can be utilised for copings and frameworks.
-Its superior mechanical properties means it can be used for long-span bridgework, cores can be produced in thinner layers and can be utilised in posterior fixed partial dentures.
+CAD-CAM processing means that polycrystalline zirconia can be utilized for copings and frameworks.
+Its superior mechanical properties means it can be used for long-span bridgework, cores can be produced in thinner layers and can be utilized in posterior fixed partial dentures.
 However, the aesthetics of zirconia restorations are not as good as other types of ceramic.

 Resin materials

 Three resin materials are available: resin composite, PMMA, and Nano-ceramics.
 PMMA is made of polymethylmethacrylate polymers with no filler.
 However, resin composite is composed of inorganic filler in a resin matrix.
 Similarly, nano-ceramic is nanoparticles embedded in a resin matrix.
 All three materials have a weak flexural strength and disadvantageous optical properties.
 However, the ability to bond is very effective.
-An advantage of these materials is the ability to manufacture them quickly through fast milling, so are great to used for direct composite repairs.
+An advantage of these materials is the ability to manufacture them quickly through fast milling and 3D printing, so are great to use for direct composite repairs.
 However, the aesthetic quality of these materials limit their utility.

 Advantages and drawbacks

-CAD/CAM has improved the quality of prostheses in dentistry and standardised the production process.
+CAD/CAM has improved the quality of prostheses in dentistry and standardized the production process.
 It has increased productivity and the opportunity to work with new materials with a high level of accuracy.

 Though CAD/CAM is a major technological advancement, it is important that dentists' technique is suited to CAD/CAM milling.
-This includes: correct tooth preparation with a continuous preparation margin (which is recognisable to the scanner e.g. in the form of a chamfer); avoiding the use of shoulderless preparations and parallel walls and the use of rounded incisor and occlusal edges to prevent the concentration of tension.
+This includes: correct tooth preparation with a continuous preparation margin (which is recognizable to the scanner e.g. in the form of a chamfer); avoiding the use of shoulderless preparations and parallel walls and the use of rounded incisor and occlusal edges to prevent the concentration of tension.

 Crowns and bridges require a precise fit on tooth abutments or stumps.
 Fit accuracy varies according to the CAD/CAD system utilized and from user to user.
 Some systems are designed to attain higher standards of accuracy than others and some users are more skilled than others.
 As of 2014, 20 new systems were expected to become available by 2020.

 Further research is needed to evaluate CAD/CAM technology compared to the other attachment systems (such as ball, magnetic and telescopic systems), as an option for attaching overdentures to implants.